Modular operads, iterated distributive laws and a nerve theorem for circuit algebras: Introduction

 The proof of \cref{thm nerve intro} uses Weber's abstract nerve theory \cite{BMW12, Web07}.
 However, unlike the nerve theorems for categories and operads described in the examples of \cite[Section~4]{Web07}, the Segal condition for circuit algebras in \cref{thm: CO nerve} (as with the Segal condition for modular operads in \cite[Theorem~8.2]{Ray20}) cannot be directly obtained with Weber's machinery: while Theorems \ref{thm: main intro}~and~\ref{thm nerve intro} imply that the circuit algebra monad $\OOO$ is ``nervous'' in the sense of \cite{BG19}, it does not ``have arities'' in the sense of \cite{BMW12, Web07}.

 In \cite[Introduction~\&~Section~6]{Ray20}, I explained how the so-called ``problem of loops'', that is related to contractions of modular operadic units (the unit trace), means that the monad for unital modular operads does not admit a straightforward description in terms of the ``graph-substitution'' notion that underlies analogous constructions for operads \cite{MW07} or prop(erad)s \cite{HRY15, MMS09, Koc18}.
-This is also an issue for constructing the monad $\mathbb O$ of \cref{thm: main intro}.
+As circuit algebras are a special case of modular operads (\cref{sec: definitions} and \cite{RayCA1}), this is also an issue for constructing the monad $\mathbb O$ of \cref{thm: main intro}.
+Crucially, to obtain the Weber-style nerve theorem \cref{thm nerve intro}, there must be a fully faithful embedding of the graphical category $\Klgrt$ into the category $\CO$ of circuit algebras.
+This implies that the unit trace is encoded by a map from the graph consisting of a single, isolated (degree 0) vertex to the exceptional edge with no vertices (see \cref{rmk loop intuition} and \cite[Introduction,~Figure~2,~and~Sections~6-8]{Ray20}) and not by a map to an exceptional nodeless loop (as in e.g.,~\cite{HRY19a, HRY19b,Str25}).

 The central principle underlying this work (and \cite{Ray20}) is that, under certain conditions, it is possible to build up a description of complicated algebraic structures by suitably combining simpler ones.
 In particular, if the simpler structures are governed by monads, we may be able to reframe this as a problem of ``composing'' these monads.
 Distributive laws \cite{Bec69} tell us whether and how monads can be composed and how they interact in the composite.
 Iterated distributive laws \cite{Che11} describe conditions under which multiple monads may be composed.